Cleopatra Koheirwe

 Cleopatra Koheirwe is a Ugandan actress, writer, singer, and media personality.
-She has garnered numerous roles on different film and television projects locally and internationally.

-Cleopatra plays Ebony in the new Nana Kagga directed and produced series Reflections alongside other Uganda celebrities Malaika Nnyanzi, Housen Mushema, Andrew Kyamagero, Prynce Joel Okuyo and Gladys Oyenbot.
+She plays Ebony in the new Nana Kagga directed and produced series Reflections alongside other Uganda celebrities Malaika Nnyanzi, Housen Mushema, Andrew Kyamagero, Prynce Joel Okuyo and Gladys Oyenbot.

 Koheirwe joined StarTimes Uganda in June 2019 as the new Public Relations Manager.

 Career

 Musical artist (since 2001)

 In 2001, she joined a popular music, dance and drama group known as Obsessions (now Obsessions Africa) until March 2007 when she resigned from the group to pursue other interests.

 In 2010, she started working on her solo singing career.
 Her first single titled Ngamba (Luganda for "Tell me") was a pop song about deceptive relationships.
 The song was well received and given airplay on a few of radio stations in Uganda.

 Radio host (since 2003)

 In 2013, while still at Radiocity 97Fm, she became a co-host of the U-Request show.
 She took a maternity break in December 2013 and went to Kenya.
 In October 2016, she resumed working at Radiocity as a co-host of the Mid-Morning Magazine with Peace Menya until the end of May 2019 when she moved to StarTimes.